 (Here’s the link for the match on the WWE Network: http://network.wwe.com/video/v638884283/?contentId=&contextType=wwe-show&contextId=the_wargames_collection )

-The first WarGames match on the Best 100…List (at #83, the WrestleWar ’91 War Games) was a spectacle of non-stop manic and bloody violence.
+The first WarGames match on the WWE Network’s 100 Best Matches…List (at #84, the WrestleWar ’91 War Games…click here for my review) was a spectacle of non-stop manic and bloody violence.
 A few botches actually added to the intensity of it.
 It also had a dud competitor in the guise of Sid Vicious.
 This War Games, at WrestleWar ’92, has a full retinue of good to great wrestlers.
 They pour their heart and soul into the match.
 It’s also non-stop, bloody action, but manages to better its predecessor thanks in no small part to Paul E. Dangerously and the stacked talent.

 For those not familiar with the War Games concept, it’s a match that involves not one, but two rings.
 Over those two rings is a cage structure (more mesh style cage than metal bar cage).
 It’s a team match and one person from each team starts the match.
 They have five minutes until the next person enters the cage.
 That person is decided by a coin flip.
 Whichever team wins the coin flip gets to enter their wrestler next.
 After that, every two minutes a wrestler enters until all wrestlers are in the ring.
 Only then can one team win the match by submission or surrender.
 All pretty straightforward!